IRS Penalty Guide

 Example Calculation

-Most taxpayers facing the Estimated Tax Penalty (Underpayment of Estimated Tax) qualify for at least one relief program.
-Upload your notice to see which options apply to your specific situation.
+Several relief programs may apply to the Estimated Tax Penalty (Underpayment of Estimated Tax).
+Upload your notice to see which ones fit your situation.

 A generic letter to the IRS gets delayed.
 A letter citing the exact IRM section for your situation gets results.